craftcms/docs/docs/5.x/extend/element-types.md

 }
 ```

+Be sure and [register your field type](field-types.md#registering-custom-field-types), so that developers can select it!

 ## Eager-Loading

 If your element type has its own [relation field](#relation-field), it is already eager-loadable through that.
-Furthermore, if you have declared support for [content](#fields--content), any elements that are selected as relations via other relation fields will be eager-loadable from your element.
+Furthermore, if you have declared support for [content](#fields--content), any elements that are selected as relations via other relational fields will be eager-loadable from your element.

-The only case where eager-loading support is _not_ provided for free is if your element type has any “hard-coded” relations with other elements.
-For example, entries have authors (users), but those relations are defined in a dedicated `authorId` column in the `entries` table—not the `relations` table.
+Eager-loading support is _not_ provided automatically for “hard-coded” relations with other elements.
+For example, entries have authors (user elements), but those relationships are stored in a separate `entries_authors` table.

 If your elements maintain this kind of relationship to other elements, make them eager-loadable by adding an `eagerLoadingMap()` method to your element class: